lsj5031/Hoppy-Whisper/README.md

 - **GPU compatibility:** DirectML acceleration requires a DirectX 12 compatible GPU.
 The app will fall back to CPU if no compatible GPU is detected (slower but functional).

-- **Hotkey conflicts:** If another application has already registered the chosen hotkey, Parakeet will fail to start with an error.
+- **Hotkey conflicts:** If another application has already registered the chosen hotkey, Hoppy Whisper will fail to start with an error.
 You must resolve the conflict by changing either app's hotkey.

 - **Background noise:** Very noisy environments may affect transcription quality.
 The WebRTC VAD gate helps filter background noise but is not perfect.